Govt may have to continue with an expansionary fiscal stance

-New Delhi, Jan 29 (IANS) Even at the cost of further enlarging the country's fiscal deficit, the Economy Survey 2020-21 has fully backed the government's expansionary policies, suggesting that this is required even in the future in order to sustain the recovery in aggregate demand.
+New Delhi: Even at the cost of further enlarging the country's fiscal deficit, the Economy Survey 2020-21 has fully backed the government's expansionary policies, suggesting that this is required even in the future in order to sustain the recovery in aggregate demand.

 The suggestion indicates that the path to fiscal consolidation will be long drawn and the government may continue to stretch its budget further to enlarge spending aimed at generating demand in the economy that holds the key to put the economy back on the growth path.